 Some of the most dramatic landscapes of the north and south of the country are actually away from the coast.
 Follow the hiking trails that criss-cross the central highlands region and you unlock a remote and unspoiled beauty.
 The peaks of mountains and active volcanoes protrude from glaciers.
 Such a glacier volcano is one of nature’s ticking time bombs, but for the most part, visible from snowmobiles or super jeeps, can be seen without jeopardizing your safety.

 You could be forgiven for wondering why, if this area is so inhospitable, we are even bothering to tell you about it.
 But the scenery in this part of Iceland is incredible, and more than worth the effort that it takes to get up there.
-Iceland’s most famous glaciers, such as Vatnajökull, Langjökull and Hofsjökull, can be found in the highlands.
+Iceland’s most famous glaciers, such as Vatnajökull, Langjökull and Hofsjökull, can be found in the highlands within some of the most impressive National Parks of Iceland.
 Areas known for their volcanic activity, such as Landmannalaugar and the area around Askja and Herðubreið are also up in the highlands.

 An Iceland highlands self-drive